For questions about available programs and options

 Assistantship benefits generally include tuition remission, although there is a small graduate staff fee to be paid by the student.
 There may also be supplemental fees assessed by the university that are not paid for by assistantships (e.g., technology, parking, co-recreational gymnasium use, etc.)

 Fellowships generally include tuition waivers or scholarships.
 Tuition waivers scholarships are in addition to the monthly stipend and other benefits.
 Again, there may be supplemental fees assessed by the university that are not covered by fellowships.

-CIT is in the process of developing a web page to serve as a clearinghouse for available CIT assistantships, fellowships, and part-time employment opportunities.
-The link to this new web page is in the named tabs above the web page you are currently reading.
+CIT publishes a CIT Funding Opportunities web page to serve as a clearinghouse for available CIT assistantships, fellowships, and part-time employment opportunities.
+The link to this new web page is also in the named tabs for the web page you are currently reading.